MaoYafei/Custom-scripts-for-bonobo-project/README.md

 # Custom-scripts-for-bonobo-project
-This repository contains scripts about ILS analysis
+This repository contains scripts about ILS analysis.

-Warning: This is not an automatic pipeline for ILS analysis in the paper (XXX), yet, this repository contains crucial scripts for ILS analysis.
+Warning: This is not an automatic pipeline for ILS analysis, yet, this repository contains crucial scripts for ILS analysis in the paper (xxx).